Should College Be Free? Pros, Cons, and Alternatives

 In addition, countries like the U.S., Canada, South Korea, and Japan have already proven that free higher education isn't necessary for building some of the world's most educated workforces.
 And free public college, by itself, would likely not be enough to promote the big improvements in social mobility that are needed throughout America.
 That's especially true when you consider the responsibilities of adult and non-traditional learners who often have challenges that aren't just strictly financial in nature.

 Many opponents of free college are especially against the idea of making community colleges tuition-free.
 They point to national statistics indicating that public community colleges are often dead ends for students.
-For example, only about 20 percent of first-time, full-time students at public two-year colleges earn associate's degrees, diplomas, or certificates within three years of starting.
-And only 15 percent of them go on to earn bachelor's degrees within six years.
-(In contrast, 54 percent of students at private, non-profit two-year schools—and 63 percent of students at private, for-profit two-years schools—Graduate within three years.)3
+For example, only about 25 percent of first-time, full-time students at public two-year colleges earn associate degrees, diplomas, or certificates within three years of starting.
+And only 16 percent of them go on to earn bachelor's degrees within six years.
+(In contrast, 62 percent of students at private, non-profit two-year schools—and 61 percent of students at private, for-profit two-year schools—graduate within three years.)2

 Here are a few other reasons why some people oppose free college for everyone: